 A training course is a product, so The Open Group trademark usage guidelines of the appropriate commercial license apply.
 For general guidance on trademark usage see The Open Group Legal web pages.

 For example, The Open Group commercial license will have the following statement:

 - The <trademark name> trademark may not be used in conjunction with product names, domain names, app names, business names, logos and similar usage without prior permission from The Open Group.

-This page is provided to give further clarification as related to training courses.
+This page is provided to give further clarification as related to training course naming.

 Application for accreditation is taken as a request for permission to use the course name submitted.
-The Certification Authority will review course names.
-If the proposed name is not acceptable, the Certification Authority will let you know and provide suggestions for amendments.
+The Certification Authority will review course names in conjunction if appropriate with The Open Group Legal team.
+If the proposed name is not acceptable, the Certification Authority will let you know, will refer you to these guidelines, and may provide suggestions for amendments.